gatherworkshops/digital-media/_courses/building-the-web/layout-basics.md

         height: 150px;
       }
       ```
+      {:.big-code}

+      {:.checkpoint}
-      Your gallery images should now have white borders and all be the same height.
+      Your images should be small with white borders.

     notes: |

-      This style says "find a block with the class `gallery`, then find every `img` element inside it and apply these styles"
+      This CSS rule has two parts to its name.
+When a rule has more than one part to it, we can read it backwards to see what it's doing.

+      A space means "look inside".

+      So this rule says "Apply to all `img` elements **inside** `.gallery-section`."

   - content: |
       ## Element Selectors

-      Rather than always using classes, we can also choose to style all HTML elements of the same type.
+      Rather than always using classes, we can also choose
+      to style all HTML elements of the same type.

       **At the top of your CSS, on a new line:**